varsha0201/11-03-2020/README.md

 Enter the Hotel name:

-- After enter the hotel room no will auto gentrate.
+- After enter the hotel name room no will auto gentrate.

 # Again,you will get same option list for enter the choice.
 # Once you choose option 2.